russmckendrick/records/content/albums/fold-your-hands-child-you-walk-like-a-peasant-6172190/index.md

 ---
 title: "Belle & Sebastian - Fold Your Hands Child, You Walk Like A Peasant"
-album_artist: "Belle & Sebastian"
+artist: "Belle & Sebastian"
-album_title: "Fold Your Hands Child, You Walk Like A Peasant"
+album_name: "Fold Your Hands Child, You Walk Like A Peasant"
 date: 2017-04-25
 release_id: "6172190"
 slug: "fold-your-hands-child-you-walk-like-a-peasant-6172190"
+hideSummary: true
 cover:
     image: "fold-your-hands-child-you-walk-like-a-peasant-6172190.jpg"
+    alt: "Fold Your Hands Child, You Walk Like A Peasant by Belle & Sebastian"
+    caption: "Fold Your Hands Child, You Walk Like A Peasant by Belle & Sebastian"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting